 Karan In: 1.
 Financial Accounting > Accounting Terms & Basics What are sales returns and allowances?
 What are sales returns and allowances?
 Share Facebook You must login to add an answer.
 Username or email* Password* Captcha* Remember Me!
 Forgot Password?
 Need An Account, Sign Up Here 1 Answer Voted Recent PriyanshiGupta Graduated, B.Com 2021-12-09T09:52:26+00:00Added an answer on December 9, 2021 at 9:52 am This answer was edited.
 Sales return shows the sale price of goods returned by customers.
 It is deducted from sales or gross sales in the income statement.
 It is a contra revenue account that represents returns from the customers and deductions to the original selling price, in case of any defective product received by the customer or any other manufacturing default.
 Sales allowances arise when any customer accepts the product at a lower price than the original price or, in other words, a reduction in the price charged by a seller, due to any problem related to the sold product like a quality issue, an incorrect price charged or shipment issue.
 Sales allowances are created before the final billing is paid by the buyer.
 Journal entry for sales return and allowances: Dr. Sales return and allowances Amt Cr.
 Accounts receivable Amt Sales Return Account is debited because it is reverse of Sales Account which is credited at the time of sale.
 Account Receivable Account is credited to reverse the debtors debited at the time of sale.
 Hence Sales Return entry is just reverse of the entry recorded at the time of sale.
-0 Share Share Share on Facebook Share on Twitter Share on LinkedIn Share on WhatsApp Related Questions What comes in debit side of Realisation account?
+0 Share Share Share on Facebook Share on Twitter Share on LinkedIn Share on WhatsApp Related Questions What are some examples of deferred revenue expenses?
+Are brands intangible assets?
+What comes in debit side of Realisation account?
 What is recorded in the Realisation account?
 What is not included in Realisation account?
 What is recorded on the credit side of a Realisation account?
 Can accounts payable have a debit balance?
-Why is profit on debit side?
-Is goodwill a fixed asset?